sparkletown/sparkle/docs/bootstrap-application.md

 Now you're ready to proceed.

-First of all you'd need to boostrap an environment using the following command:
+First of all, you need to boostrap an environment using the following command:

 * Run the bootstrap script